 We’ve all got a list of things we feel are necessary to our trip, long or short – we’d rather have it with us.
 I’m always triple checking I’ve got everything I need because I want my carry on to be continuously A+.

-I’m not talking about my overall carry on, or the extreme essentials (passport, cards, camera etc) – just what’s in my backpack.
-I’m talking about things that make our trip easier, more enjoyable and generally allows us to be more comfortable, relaxed and prepared.
+I’m not talking about my overall carry on, and that always depends per airline (check here for an updated list of restrictions) my beauty/liquids or essentials (passports/electronics) – but the things that make our trip easier, more enjoyable and generally allows us to be more comfortable, relaxed and prepared.

-- Globite Eye Mask
+- Eye Mask

 Globite masks are some of the comfiest I’ve found, in terms of the price and they come in a cute lil’ eye pattern.
 Soft fleece with a backed eyeshade, they also come with a pocket on the side that keeps earplugs as well.

 You’re able to take a drink bottle through security if it’s empty.
 Depending on where you’re going – a lot of airports have free water stations.
 Great for your wallet, great for the environment!

 - Journal I use journals for all sorts of reasons – a diary to remember what I did, to capture tickets and stickers of activities I’ve done and brochures/menus of fascinating places I went.
 I also like to use the back of the journal for thoughts/ recommendations/things to remember.

 Sometimes you won’t be on a flight that includes entertainment.
 That’s when a book, magazine or downloaded PDF files can be great.
 Check out Goodreads for inspiration on what your next book should be, scribd is a great app where you can download them to your phone or tablet for a monthly subscription and of course, there’s always a library (if you’re returning home) or second-hand stores!

 The amount of times that a headlamp has come in handy is amazing.
 I can use it to read, find the bathroom at night, finding something in my bag on the flight without disrupting anyone.